openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 name: Summit Session Proposal
 about: Submit a proposal for a session at the Collab Summit
 title: 'Session Proposal: <Project Name> <Session Title>'
-labels: Dublin 2022, Collaborator Summit, Session Proposal
+labels: Vancouver 2023, Collaborator Summit, Session Proposal
 assignees: No9, waleedashraf, ovflowd, mcollina

 ---